gitlabhq/gitlabhq/doc/install/kubernetes/gitlab_chart.md

 ```

 ## Installing GitLab using the Helm Chart
+> You may see a temporary error message `SchedulerPredicates failed due to PersistentVolumeClaim is not bound` while storage provisions.
+Once the storage provisions, the pods will automatically restart.
+This may take a couple minutes depending on your cloud provider.

 Once you [have configured](#configuration) GitLab in your `values.yml` file,
 run the following: